The New Group

 The New Group, is a New York City Off-Broadway theatrical troupe founded by Artistic Director Scott Elliott, that produced its first play, Mike Leigh's Ecstasy, in 1995.

 The New Group is run by founding Artistic Director, Scott Elliott, and Executive Director, Adam Bernstein.

-The New Group was recognized with the 2004 Tony award for Best Musical for Avenue Q originated at the Vinyard Theatre in 2003.
+The New Group was recognized with the 2004 Tony Award for Best Musical for Avenue Q originated at the Vineyard Theatre in 2003.

 Home theatre history

 Since 2003 the home theatre for the group has mostly been on West 42nd Street on Theatre Row.
 The main theatres since founding are: